westonrobot/docs/source/robot_user_guide/ufactory/xarm.rst

 1. Overview
 ===========
-The xArm is a 6 DOF robot arm manipulator with use cases ranging from machine tending to industrial automation.
+The xArm is a multi-DOF robot arm manipulator with use cases ranging from machine tending to industrial automation.

 2. Specifications
 =================